 – Came To Believe . . ., p, 49

 Thought to Ponder . . .
-Forgiveness is the final form of love.
+Today, my brain has cleared with the grace of clarity.

 AA-related ‘Alconym’ . . .
 K I S S = Keeping It Simple, Spiritually.